 - Scope access and security requirements based on operational need and risk.

-Units maintaining information processing facilities must ensure correct and secure operations of those facilities (based on IS-3 12.1).
+Units maintaining information processing facilities must ensure correct and secure operations of those facilities (based on IS-3 section 12.1).

 M. Software Development

 Software developed in-house that stores, processes or transmits Institutional Information classified at Protection Level P2 or higher must be developed in compliance with the MSSND, MSSEI, and UC Secure Software Development Standard.
-(IS-3 14.1)
+(IS-3 section 14.1)

 - Information security must be designed and implemented within the entire development lifecycle of information systems.
 Units must maintain documentation showing security planning and requirements during all phases of development or acquisition, from initiation through implementation, and ongoing maintenance phases.
-(IS-3 14.2)
+(IS-3 section 14.2)

 N. Separation of Duties